All About Herbs: List of Herbs and Their Uses

 Annual Herbs

-Types of Herbs
+Types of herbs and spices

 A Few Checklists

-A Checklist for Herbs
+A checklist for herbs

 Before planting the herbs, you must take care of the location.
-Most herbs have their native in the Mediterranean, so they prefer full sun, good air circulation, and very well-drained soil for it to grow.
+Most herbs have their native habitat in the Mediterranean, so they prefer full sun, good air circulation, and very well-drained soil for them to grow.
 If you are new to herb gardening, start your herb plantation as small as possible so that you can maintain it easily.
 For the best results, choose highly fertile and loamy soil.

 Medicinal Uses of Herbs